Opponents hold ‘day without immigrants’ in Florida to protest new restrictions

 In Immokalee, an area in southwest Florida known for its tomato fields, hundreds of protesters, many with families, marched two miles around the town, chanting and carrying signs.

-In Fort Lauderdale, opponents of the law chanted and waved flags outside Isis Cordova’s Latin cuisine eatery, which was closed in protest.
+In Fort Lauderdale, opponents of the law chanted and waved flags outside Isis Cordova’s Latin cuisine restaurant, which was closed in protest.

 “I managed to get legal status in this country, and I said one day when I have documents I’m going to raise my voice.
 I’m also going to speak up for those people who don’t have a voice,” Cordova said.
 “Because I know what it’s like to be in these shoes on the other side, with that fear and living in the shadows.”